 Safe Winter Driving

-This maybe wise, but in reality it is not always practical.
-With a little common sense however, the dangers of driving during winter months can be kept to a minimum.
+This may be wise, but in reality, it is not always practical.
+However, with a little common sense, the dangers of driving during winter can be kept to a minimum.

 - Make sure your tyres have the correct tread depth.
 1.6mm is the legal minimum, but to cope with snow and ice it is advisable to have 6mm.

 - Check your tyre pressure, including the spare.

 - Check each car light to make sure all are operating correctly, and keep every plastic light covered clean and clear.

 - Make sure your car battery is fully charged and in good repair.
 Cold, wintry mornings can kill any battery that is past its best.